-The year 2020 has certainly been a different one so far, with the global pandemic of the COVID-19 virus.
+The year 2020 has certainly been a different one so far, with the global pandemic of the COVID-19 virus which resulted in countries initiating full lock downs.
 It has caused a whole heap of problems worldwide and country wide lock downs have changed people’s lives overnight.
 We have all had to adjust to a new normal from cancelled holidays, home schooling, working from home, the toilet roll saga and being separated from your loved ones.
 If someone told you that this was going to happen, you would not have believed it.
 It is more like the plot line of an apocalyptic Hollywood movie than real life.

 So, what changed for us?

 Little Legs has been home schooled since March, that has been a huge learning curve for both of us but we made it to the end of the school year unscathed.

 The Mr has been working from home since the start of March too, he has actually adjusted quite well to home working life, I think he will be a little disappointed when he has to return to the office.

 We’ve been in the vulnerable group due to myself having Asthma and the Mr being a heart patient so our contact with others and the outside world has been extremely limited.
 I’m quite close with family members so not being able to see them has been particularly hard, especially when we couldn’t celebrate my nana’s 80th Birthday.

 We’ve not been able to just go out when we please and had to be inventive and creative for ways of entertainment.

 Food shopping started out as a complete nightmare, not being able to pick up your usual shopping (especially with an ASD child) was completely stressful and anxiety inducing.